Crews work to clear snow, sleet from roads across Central PA

 “We didn’t have a lot of snow events this year so we have a lot of material in stock,” said Santiago.

-Most major interstates in Central PA had reduced speed limits of 45 miles per hour from the afternoon until the evening.
+Most major interstates had reduced speed limits of 45 miles per hour from the afternoon until the evening.

 Highways, ramps, bridges, back roads and mountain roads got pre-treated Friday.